NZMSA/2023-Phase-2/data-science/0. Resources/docs/getting-started-with-azure-ml.md

 3. Go to [Create a machine learning workspace](https://portal.azure.com/#create/Microsoft.MachineLearningServices) (you should see something similar to the image below), then fill in the fields with the following details, and click "Review + Create" then "Create":
     - Subscription: Azure for Students
     - Resource group: Create a new resource group and name it _MSA2023-Phase2-Azure_
+        - If you're unable to create a new resource group from the link above, go to [this link](https://portal.azure.com/#view/HubsExtension/BrowseResourceGroups), click "Create" to create a new resource group, type in the name of your resource group as specified above, then click "Review + Create" then "Create".
+When you go back to the link above, you should now see the resource group you created in the Resource group dropdown, which you can select for your workspace.
     - Workspace name: Name your workspace _MSA2023-Phase2-Azure_
     - Region: Australia East
     - Leave all other settings as they are